preslaff/SQAM/README.md

 ## How it works

-SQAM uses the `app.py ` flask application to embed, calculate the cosine similarity and then serve the most close predefined question-answer pairs.
+SQAM uses the `app.py` flask application to embed, calculate the cosine similarity and then serve the closest to the user request, predefined question-answer pairs.
+When started the app scans the directory where it resides for all `json` files and uses them as static database for question answering.
 Start the app with `python app.py` and then you can request answers with a front end of your choice or with curl ex.:

 `curl -X POST http://127.0.0.1:5000/get_answers -H "Content-Type: application/json" -d '{"question": "What is Machine Learning?"}'`